Ocean Blue News Blog

 You'll need a premium, porcelain mug to warm up with after a long day of saving the ocean!

-One pound of plastic for students of all ages to observe during class room discussion about the plastic and how it harms our environment.
-Shipping:
+One pound of Oceanplastic for students of all ages to observe during class room discussion about the plastic and how it harms our environment.
+Marine Debris Kit will include one jar of mix plastic small and micro sizes, marine debris rope, large plastic fragments, with with free Ocean Currents Maps for students to review.

 All orders are processed in the order received.
 Current shipping times for all orders within the United States are approximately 2-3 weeks from order date or less.